Circulation : Borrowing Information

 Materials in Assigned Carrels

-No periodicals can be checked out to carrels.
-Starred (*) books can be checked out to graduate students or faculty with assigned carrels and used only in those carrels.
+Starred (*) books must remain in the Library building; they can be checked out to graduate students or faculty with assigned carrels and used only in those carrels.
 However, any books checked out to a carrel are counted in the total number of books allowed to be borrowed under a person’s patron status.

 Every book in a carrel must be checked out properly on the occupant’s account; no unloaned book may be left in any carrel.
+No journals or periodicals may be kept in a carrel.
 A fine of $5 will be levied for each periodical or unloaned book left in an assigned carrel.
 The second time such an item is found in a carrel, the occupant’s carrel privileges will be revoked.

 Fines, Overdue Notices and Replacement Charges